 About:

 The bee orchid offers a wonderful example of floral mimicry because it has a highly evolved plant-pollinator relationship.
-These orchids have four petals.
-Three are a stunning purple shade and the fourth resembles a plump bumblebee, feasting on pollen.
+These types of orchids have four petals.
+Three are a stunning purple shade, and the fourth resembles a plump bumblebee feasting on pollen.
 This imposter petal attracts other bees to the flower, helping it reproduce.
-Native to Central and Southern Europe, the Middle East, and North Africa, this flower is not commonly found in northern climates or in the United States.
-If you’re interested in adding this type of orchid to your collection, you might be able to procure one from an orchid enthusiast.
+Native to Central and Southern Europe, the Middle East, and North Africa, this flower is not commonly found in northern climates or the United States.

 Growing Zones: | 6 to 9 |